spchn/uv-k5-firmware-custom-nunu-more-custom-fix/README.md

 * **Automatic modulation and bandwidth in spectrum mode**.
 When the spectrum scan (in either channel or frequency mode) detects a transmission on a known channel, it will automatically switch to the correct modulation and bandwidth configured for that channel.
 This means you can have channels with different modulations and bandwidths included in the scan and they will be demodulated correctly.

 * **Large channel name display in spectrum mode**.
-The current channel name is shown in bold above the frequency in the spectrum mode so it's easier to see which channel is being received.
+The current channel name is shown above the frequency in the spectrum mode so it's easier to see which channel is being received.
 In spectrum channel scan mode the current channel number is shown in a small font on the left below the number of channels (e.g. `M21`).

+  The channel name is shown in bold while receiving and the just received channel name will stay on screen for a second or so after rx ends.
+When not receiving, the name of the current strongest channel will be shown in normal font.
+This is to make it easier to see what it was you just heard.

 * **Backlight timeout in spectrum mode**.
 The backlight behaves normally in spectrum mode, ie. it lights up when any button is pressed or a transmission is received and turns off after the normal delay when there is no activity.
 Press `8` to toggle always-on backlight on or off if you want to see the spectrum more clearly.